victorteokw/jquery.colorfy/README.md

 Right hand side, aka value, is regexp to match.

 ## Known Bugs
-* It only works well in Safari.
+* It only works well in Safari and Chrome.
-* In Chrome when user press enter/return, cursor jumps incorrectly.
+* In Firefox when user press enter/return, cursor jumps incorrectly.
 * Due to system input method, Chinese and Japanese are not supported.